NethermindEth/Forta-Agents/Benqi-Agents/Large-Delegate-Votes-Change/README.md

 balance by monitoring `DelegateVotesChanged` events emitted by the token contract.

+The threshold that determines whether a change is classified as large is adjustable in the `constants.ts` file.

 ## Supported Chains

 - Avalanche

 ## Alerts

-- BENQI-1-1
+- BENQI-1
-  - Fired when a delegate account's vote balance increases by 30% or more.
+  - Fired when a delegate account's vote balance increase, based on the previous amount, is greater than or equal to a specified percentage.
   - Severity is always set to "Info"
   - Type is always set to "Info"
   - Metadata contains: